 The lake is classified as a Complex Warm Dark lake in Wisconsin's lakes classification system in order to compare lakes with similar lakes in terms of trophic status, thermal regime and fish community.
-Historically, Cedar Lake consisted of a simpler fish community in the early 20th century, which was composed of Cisco, White Bass and centrarchids in low abundance.
-Walleye were introduced and stocked annually in the lake as early as the 1930s.
-Walleye were dependent on stocking for most of the 20th century until the 1990s when natural reproduction and recruitment was very successful and stocking was discontinued.
+Historically, Cedar Lake consisted of a simpler fish community in the early 20th century, which was composed of Cisco Coregonus artedi, White Bass Morone chrysops and centrarchids in low abundance.
+Walleye Sander vitreus were introduced and stocked annually in the lake as early as the 1930s.
+Walleye were dependent on stocking for most of the 20th century until the 1990s when natural reproduction and recruitment was very successful, and stocking was discontinued.
 Natural reproduction was strong until 2012 when the walleye population experienced several poor year classes annually.
 Natural reproduction has not recovered, and stocking began again in 2019 for the first time in decades.
-Currently, Muskellunge and Northern Pike are common.
-Largemouth Bass, Bluegill and Black Crappie have experienced sharp increases in their populations in the past decade and White Bass and Smallmouth Bass are present in low abundance.
-Cedar Lake is stocked with approximately 1000 large Muskellunge fingerlings on a biennial basis, and the lake is now stocked with extended growth Walleye in odd years at a rate of 15/acre.
+Currently, Muskellunge Esox masquinongy and Northern Pike Esox lucius are common.
+Largemouth Bass Micropterus salmoides, Bluegill Lepomis macrochirus and Black Crappie Pomoxis nigromaculatus have experienced sharp increases in their populations in the past decade and White Bass and Smallmouth Bass Micropterus dolomieu are present in low abundance.
+Cedar Lake is stocked with approximately 1000 large Muskellunge fingerlings in odd years and the lake is now stocked with extended growth Walleye in odd years at a rate of 15/acre.
+Cedar Lake is currently classified as a Class A1 Muskellunge lake.
+Class A waters are considered premier Musky waters with the highest quality fishing opportunities.
+The Class A waters are divided into two different classes.
+Class A1 waters are known as the "trophy waters" because of their ability to produce large Muskellunge with relatively low abundance of Musky overall.
+Class A2 waters are considered to provide the most consistent angling action with the potential to produce large fish.
+These lakes have higher relative abundance but large fish make up a smaller percentage of the population compared to the A1 waters.